 If you use a flexible spending account (FSA) or health savings account (HSA) to help pay medical expenses, here's what to know.

 Money in an HSA rolls over from one year to the next, and can even be used as an investment vehicle for retirement, so there's really no downside to socking away as much as you can.
-The maximum annual contribution to an HSA in 2021 is $3,600 for individuals and $7,200 for families; those 55 and older can contribute an additional $1,000.
+The maximum annual contribution to an HSA in 2023 is $3,850 for individuals and $7,750 for family coverage; those 55 and older can contribute an additional $1,000.
 You can change your contribution at any time, so if you haven't maxed out your contribution for the year, consider doing so before January 1.

 There are FSAs for health care and for dependent care (DCFSAs).
+The maximum FSA annual contribution is typically $3,050.
+That's in addition to the amount you can contribute to an HSA.
 Normally, money in a DCFSA must be used by year-end; it doesn't roll over into the following year.
-Depending on your employer, a health care FSA may follow this same "use it or lose it" approach, may allow you to roll over up to $550 to the next year, or may give you a 2½-month grace period to use this year's remaining funds before you lose them.
+Depending on your employer, a health care FSA may follow this same "use it or lose it" approach, may allow you to roll over up to $610 to the next year, or may give you a 2½-month grace period to use this year's remaining funds before you lose them.